joknarf/cdhist/README.md

 * display / choose subdirectories of cwd

-* navigate interactively into directories using left/right arrows
+* navigate interactively into directories using left/right arrow keys (bash/zsh)

 * cd autocompletion with interactive menu for bash